j0lly/Odin/docs/design.md

 2016-02-27 V 0.1
 2016-03-05 V 0.2
+2016-07-15 V 0.3

 ## Overview

-Odin [Open Dns INspector] is a library that implement standard methods to batch quaring the Web and retrive information about Open DNS resolvers and store those information in a persistent layer.
-Odin also provides a facade to interact with the stored data and retrive various informations.
+Odin [Open Dns INspector] is a set of tools and libraries that implement standard methods to batch quaring the Web and retrive information about Open DNS resolvers and optionally store those information in a persistent layer.
+Odin provides a Layered library that provides the needed functionalities and can be used at various layers.

 ## Architecture